 Students at Highlands start their Science GCSEs after Christmas in Year 9.
 This allows for a greater amount of time to be spent on these important qualifications.
-All students will either follow the new AQA 'Trilogy Combined Science' in the core or they will add this time to one of their options in Year 10 & 11 to enable them to take the three separate Sciences.
+Students follow either the 'Trilogy Combined Science' in the core or they will add this time to one of their options in Year 10 & 11 to enable them to take the three separate Sciences.